chef-boneyard/knife-maas/README.md

 `knife maas server acquire -h HOSTNAME` - Acquires the node under your account

+`knife maas server bootstrap -h HOSTNAME -s NODE-(UUID)` - Acquires and starts the node under your account, and bootstraps chef on it with your default settings

 `knife maas server start -s NODE-(UUID)` - Starts up the node

 `knife maas server stop -s NODE-(UUID)` - Stops the node